pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 The `eagerly_scrub` and `thin_provisioned` options control the space allocation type of a virtual disk.
 These show up in the vSphere console as a unified enumeration of options, the equivalents of which are explained below.
-The defaults in Terraform are the equivalent of thin provisioning.
+The defaults are the equivalent of thin provisioning.

 * **Thick provisioned lazy zeroed:** Both `eagerly_scrub` and `thin_provisioned` should be set to `false`.